Clarence McDonald: Early years (1945-1964)

+The Fifth Dimension and Vietnam War conscription (1964–1977)

+After college, he was introduced to the art and business of session recording, immediately contributing to some all-time favorite pop tunes.

-In the early 1960s, McDonald replaced Rex Middleton as musical director of the Hi-Fi's, a Los Angeles-based vocal group.
-The group changed its name to the Vocals and began working with American soul singer Lonnie Sattin.
-The Vocals evolved into the Versatiles, which became the 5th Dimension in 1966.
+In the early 1960s, McDonald replaced Rex Middleton as musical director of The Hi-Fi's, a Los Angeles-based vocal group.
+The group changed its name to The Vocals and began working with American soul singer Lonnie Sattin.
+The Vocals evolved into The Versatiles, which became The 5th Dimension in 1966.
 Clarence lent his own special groove to classics like "Up Up and Away".
-While touring, the group was contracted to be the opening act for Ray Charles, traveling with him in 1964-65.
+While touring, the group was contracted to be the opening act for Ray Charles, traveling with him in 1964–65.

-In 1966, when his ascent in the music world appeared to anticipate no limit, McDonald was drafted into the United States Army and sent to Vietnam, where he served for two years.
+In 1966, when his rise in the music world seemed limitless, McDonald was drafted into the United States Army and sent to Vietnam, where he served for two years.
 His division was sent home on January 7, 1968, the day before the North Vietnamese overran and destroyed their base camp in the Tet Offensive.
 McDonald received an Honorable Discharge and was awarded the National Defense Service Medal, the Vietnam Service Medal, and the Vietnam Campaign Medal.

+Return to music and career rise (1968–1977)

 McDonald returned to the music business, contributing to thousands of songs as a session player.
-Some of his first sessions were for Motown (Los Angeles) recording with Diana Ross, Gladys Knight & the Pips and the Jackson 5, leading him to play on a number of Motown recordings throughout the years, including the Jackson 5's first hit, I Want You Back.
-He died on July 21, 2021 at the age of 76.
+Some of his first sessions were for Motown (Los Angeles) recording with Diana Ross, Gladys Knight & the Pips and the Jackson 5, and he played on records including the Jackson 5's first hit, I Want You Back.

-Notable music projects

 In 1975, while working with Carole King, McDonald met James Taylor.
-An invitation followed from Warner Brothers Producers Lenny Waronker and Russ Titleman, who asked McDonald to record on Taylor's album, Gorilla.
+An invitation followed from Warner Brothers Producers Lenny Waronker and Russ Titelman, who asked McDonald to record on Taylor's album, Gorilla.
 McDonald recorded on three James Taylor albums: Gorilla (1975), In the Pocket (1976) and JT (1977).
 McDonald toured with Taylor from 1975 to 1978.

 In 1975 McDonald worked with Maurice White and the late Charles Stepney on Deniece Williams "This Is Niecy" released in 1976.
 The disc rose to Nos.
 3 and 33 on the Top R&B/Hip-Hop Albums and Billboard 200 charts and was certified gold.

 In 1977, McDonald produced the Emotions' platinum album Rejoice with Maurice White.
 On the album was the No. 1 Hot 100 and R&B song, "The Best of My Love".
 The song won a Grammy for Best R&B Performance By A Duo Or Group With Vocals and an American Music Award for Favorite Soul/R&B Single.